-Choice of Evaluation Plans
+Evaluation Plans

-- Must consider the interaction of evaluation techniques when choosing evaluation plans - choosing the cheapest algorithm for each operation independently may not yield best overall algorithm.
-E.g. - merge-join may be costlier than hash-join, but may provide a sorted output which reduces the cost for an outer level aggregation. - nested-loop join may provide opportunity for pipelining - Practical query optimizers incorporate elements of the following two broad approaches: - 1.
-Search all the plans and choose the best plan in a cost-based fashion. - 2.
-Uses heuristics to choose a plan.
+- choosing the cheapest algorithm for each operation independently may not yield best overall algorithm.
+E.g. - merge-join may be costlier than hash-join, but may provide a sorted output which reduce the cost for a later operation like elimination of duplicates. - nested-loop join may provide opportunity for pipelining any ordering of operations that ensures that operation lower in the tree are executed before operation higher in the tree can be chosen